reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 ```
 At this point we have written a small socket server that sents all incomming messages (data) to all connected sockets.
 Now you should have a good idea about what node.js is, specially the single threadid and asyncronous part.
 It is very important to get good understanding of this part if you are going to write node.js programs.
 Node.js is mainly collection of libraries that are aimed to write network application.

-Thou we have been doing some coding in node.js non of them are web services.
+Although we have been doing some coding in node.js none of them are web services.
 So lets look into web services in node.js

 ## Web service in node.js

-It is realy easy to write a HTTP web service in node.js.
+It is really easy to write a HTTP web service in node.js.
 Below is code that shows one example of this.
 In it we are using the `HTTP` package.
 ```javascript
 var http = require('http');